-As they are a crossbreed of a poodle, their coat is mostly wavy to curly, which is not a case with the St. Bernard.
+As they are a crossbreed of a poodle, their coat is mostly wavy to curly, which is not a case with the Bernese mountain dog.

-In spite of their size, Berne doodles, same as the St. Bernard, are gentle and good with families with children.
+In spite of their size, Berne doodles, same as the Bernie, are gentle and good with families with children.
 Eager to please, they make the training easy.

 While they are herding breed, they are very calm, social, and only moderately active.